SUNRUSE/SprigganTS/README.md

     // Moves the referenced scene graph object under this group.
     // Pause/resume/hide/show state and animations/movements will be retained.
-    new Group()
+    // However, the location/movement will be retained relative to the parent, not the scene as a whole. new Group()
         .Add(new Group(...))
         .Add(new Sprite(...))